 Who is it suitable for?

-Our 4-week circuit racing training plan is aimed primarily at riders who have completed our advanced/intermediate training plan and are looking for a final racing specific lead in to their first event of the season.
+Our 4-week circuit racing training plan is aimed primarily at riders who have completed our Pre-season plan and are looking for a final racing specific lead in to their first event of the season.

 What will it give me?